George Pusenkoff: Biography

-George Cohen studied computer science from 1971 to 1976 at the National Research University of Electronic Technology in Moscow.
+George Pusenkoff studied computer science from 1971 to 1976 at the National Research University of Electronic Technology in Moscow.
 From 1977 to 1983 he studied art (Graphics and Painting) at the then Moscow Polygraphic Institute, today the Moscow State University of Printing Arts.
 Since 1984 he has participated in exhibition projects in Moscow, the whole USSR and abroad.
-During his time in the USSR, Cohen was one of the Russian Nonconformists.
+During his time in the USSR, Pusenkoff was one of the Russian Nonconformists.
 In 1987 he joined the artists' association Ermitage and in 1988 he became a member of the Moscow Gruppe 88.
 He has also been a member of the MOSKh (Moscow Union of Artists) since 1987.
-On invitation of the gallery owner Hans Mayer, George Cohen went to (Germany) in 1990 and has lived and worked in Cologne ever since.
-Cohen is Jewish.
-In 2008 Cohen was nominated for the Kandinsky Prize.
+On invitation of the gallery owner Hans Mayer, George Pusenkoff went to (Germany) in 1990 and has lived and worked in Cologne ever since.
+Pusenkoff is Jewish.
+In 2008 Pusenkoff was nominated for the Kandinsky Prize.

 Artistic work

-In his works, George Cohen often refers to art-historically significant events of the 20th century.
-In the beginnings of his artistic career Cohen was close to Appropriation Art, since the 2000s he has increasingly turned to Abstract Art.
+In his works, George Pusenkoff often refers to art-historically significant events of the 20th century.
+In the beginnings of his artistic career Pusenkoff was close to Appropriation Art, since the 2000s he has increasingly turned to Abstract Art.
 His paintings are now dominated by color, line, and surface.
-These works in which he quotes from art history appear very catchy and "familiar", because the viewer already knows them in other contexts, such as the famous The Black Square by Kasimir Malevich.
-Cohen also quotes or modifies, for example, works by Josef Albers (Homage to Albers, 1998), Robert Rauschenberg (Erased Rauschenberg, 1997), Piet Mondrian (Mondrian 2, 1999) and other important artists of historical significance.
-These works of Cohen are to be understood and perceived as a statement about the present; cultural criticism takes immanently place in the image.
-For Cohen, good art is always also an artistic examination of the Zeitgeist.
-For him this means dealing with the upheavals of our time through the emergence of computers on an artistic level: "Cohen is a conceptual painter in the sense that he doesn't work spontaneously and intuitively, but that a reflection on questions of image formation, perception, the original and painting in the media age is the basis of his art." (in German: "Cohen ist ein konzeptueller Maler in dem Sinne, daß [!] er nicht spontan und intuitiv ans Werk geht, sondern ein Nachdenken über Fragen der Bildentstehung, der Wahrnehmung, des Originals und der Malerei im Medienzeitalter Grundlage seiner Kunst ist.")
+These works in which he quotes from art history appear very catchy and "familiar", because the viewer already knows them in other contexts, such as the famous Black Square by Kasimir Malevich.
+Pusenkoff also quotes or modifies, for example, works by Josef Albers (Homage to Albers, 1998), Robert Rauschenberg (Erased Rauschenberg, 1997), Piet Mondrian (Mondrian 2, 1999) and other important artists of historical significance.
+These works of Pusenkoff are to be understood and perceived as a statement about the present; cultural criticism takes immanently place in the image.
+For Pusenkoff, good art is always also an artistic examination of the Zeitgeist.
+For him this means dealing with the upheavals of our time through the Information Age emergence of computers on an artistic level: "Pusenkoff is a conceptual painter in the sense that he doesn't work spontaneously and intuitively, but that a reflection on questions of image formation, perception, the original and painting in the media age is the basis of his art." (in German: "Pusenkoff ist ein konzeptueller Maler in dem Sinne, daß [!] er nicht spontan und intuitiv ans Werk geht, sondern ein Nachdenken über Fragen der Bildentstehung, der Wahrnehmung, des Originals und der Malerei im Medienzeitalter Grundlage seiner Kunst ist.")